March 1 | | 1900 – 2045 | $15

 Eight engaging and passionate speakers will answer our question:

 What are your hopes for health care?

-They use the PechaKucha 20×20 format, where each presentation contains 20 slides and each slide is displayed for exactly 20 seconds before automatically advancing to the next one.
+But Health Talks’ speakers don’t use presentations full of bullet points.
+They use the PechaKucha 20×20 format, where each presentation contains 20 photos and each photo is displayed for exactly 20 seconds before automatically advancing to the next one.

 Health Talks Speakers

 Meet the speakers for Health Talks 2017!
 Click their names to learn more about them.